er-logesh/WriteStringFromMiddle/ReadMe.md

-This program is created in .Net Core 3.1
+This is a console application created in .Net Core 3.1

 To Run this program we need .Net Core Runtime that can be downloaded from https://dotnet.microsoft.com/download/dotnet/3.1